What happens when a child is taken into care?

 There are many different types of neglect that could lead to a child being taken into foster care.
 This includes:

-Abuse also comes in many forms which could lead to a child being removed by social services:
+Abuse comes in many forms, which could lead to a child being removed by social services.
+Including:

-Sometimes in rare cases, parents can simply abandon their children with no explanation.
-This could be dropping the child round to a babysitter’s and never returning, or leaving a child at home for an extended period of time on their own.
+In rare cases, parents can simply abandon their children with no explanation.
+This could be dropping their child off at a frequently visited destination or to a person they trust, but then never returning.
+Often, when abandonment occurs, parents will simply leave their child at home for an extended period of time on their own.

-If parents or guardians of a child are sentenced to jail, and there is no one who can take care of the child in their absence, alternative care will need to be provided for the child – which often comes in the form of fostering.
+If parents or guardians of a child are sentenced to jail, and there is no one who can take care of the child in their absence - alternative care will need to be provided.
+This often comes in the form of short-term fostering or emergency foster placements.

-Both physical and mental illness of a parent can lead them to be incapable of caring for a child – which is likely to lead to either temporary or permanent foster care, depending on the extent of the illness.
+Both physical and mental illness of a parent can lead them to be incapable of caring for a child.
+This is likely to lead to either temporary or long-term foster care placements, depending on the extent of the illness.

-If the parents or guardians have died, and there is no other appropriate adult to take care of the child, the child would then be placed into the care system.
+If the parents or guardians are deceased, and there is no other appropriate adult to care for the child – they would then be placed into the care system.

 On some occasions, parents may place their child into foster care voluntarily.
-The reasons for this could be due to some of the reasons listed above, such as parental illness or death of one parent, but mainly this happens when the parents cannot, or do not want to, care for the child any longer.
+The reasons for this could be due to some of the reasons previously mentioned, such as parental illness or a bereavement of one parent.
+However, voluntarily placing a child into foster care mainly occurs when the parents cannot, or do not want to, care for the child any longer.

-It should also be noted that children may need to be put into care due to their own actions, if their parents cannot take care of them or manage their behaviour.
+It should also be noted that children may need to be put into care due to their own actions, if their parents cannot take care of them or manage their behaviour anymore.
 This would include:

 If you’ve got any questions or would like to find out more about fostering with Capstone, fill out the form below.